-Milwaukee County is committed to promoting

-environmental equity and justice by ensuring that all residents have access to the resources they need to thrive in their communities.
+Milwaukee County is dedicated to fostering environmental equity and justice, striving to ensure that all residents have equitable access to the resources necessary for their well-being and prosperity within their communities.
 However, many communities, especially those consisting of low-income residents and people of color, may face systemic challenges in accessing resources that are necessary for a high quality of life.
 These challenges can manifest in many forms, including limited access to healthcare, transit, healthy food, and green spaces, which can negatively impact health outcomes and exacerbate vulnerability to climate hazards.